 BEST FOR VALUE | ||||

-Zoom | RingCentral | Vonage | GoTo Connect | Ooma |
+Zoom Phone | RingCentral | Vonage | GoTo Connect | Ooma |

 None | 15 days | 14 days | Free demo only | 30 days |

-| Unlimited | Unlimited | Unlimited |
+Limit of 1000 (Enterprise Plan) | Unlimited (discounts for 50+ users) | Unlimited | Unlimited | Unlimited |

 If you’re looking to set up your own on-premises VoIP solution, then the costs are considerably higher, as you'll need to purchase specialized equipment to create your own on-premises system (known as a PBX).
 So, how much can you typically expect to pay for this?

-It really does vary, but as a good indicator, RingCentral lists the typical cost of $6,495 for the PBX hardware, $3,000 for the VoIP phones, $1,000 for the setup, and a further $4,000 for the software licenses.
-This is for a twenty person team and doesn’t take into account additional IT staff or training.
+This is for a 20-person team and doesn’t take into account additional IT staff or training.
 So, in this scenario, you’re looking at around $14,500 before you’ve even made your first call.
-It may sound daunting, but our quick comparison tool can get you an understandable, competitive quote for your business.
+It may sound daunting, but our quick comparison tool can get you a competitive quote.

 As you can see, there’s a reason that so many businesses opt for the hosted option instead!
+Setting up a hosted system costs around a tenth of this, so you can see why it's so appealing to small and medium businesses.

-There's one other cost that we haven't mentioned so far, because we think you've probably already got it covered broadband.
-Unlike a traditional phone system, VoIP simply won't work without the internet.
 For consistently good VoIP service, you should be looking at an internet speed of 10Mbps this is relatively undemanding, and you'll find that this is far exceeded by most business internet packages.
 However, if you're just starting out, it's something to consider.
-Broadband rates for businesses vary hugely depending on your needs, but tend to start at around $35 per month, going into the hundreds for larger, more demanding businesses.
+Broadband rates for businesses vary hugely depending on your needs but tend to start at around $35 per month, going into the hundreds for larger, more demanding businesses.

 Whatever the size of your business, you can get started with VoIP today using our quick comparison tool.

-How Much is a VoIP Phone?
+How Much Is VoIP Phone Equipment?

 So, you’ve decided that VoIP is for you, and you’re happy with the monthly service costs involved.
 Remember what we said earlier the monthly cost of the service doesn’t quite tell the whole story, and you’ll need to allocate a little more budget to get fully set up.

 The main cost will be the phones themselves.
-You’ve got three options here you can either deck out your office with VoIP compatible phones, adopt softphones (we’ll explain these later), or buy a converter that will allow your current standard landlines to accept a VoIP signal.
+You’ve got three options here you can either deck out your office with VoIP-compatible phones, adopt softphones (we’ll explain these later), or buy a converter that will allow your current standard landlines to accept a VoIP signal.

-We’ve discussed converting old phones, dedicated VoIP phones, and video phones, but there’s also another option softphones.
-If you’ve never heard of a softphone, it’s simple software for a device like a computer or tablet, which can be used to make phone calls.
 Chances are that your employees already have computers on their desks, so a softphone could well prove the cheapest route to a full VoIP solution for your business.

 A softphone is a software VoIP solution that lets employees make calls on their computers, without the need for dedicated telephone hardware.